-Hiram College is seeking applications for the position of Graduate Assistant Football Coach-Offense.
-Hiram College is a private liberal arts institution located in northeast Ohio.
-The College is a member of the North Coast Athletic Conference and NCAA Division III.
+Hiram College invites applications for the position of Women's Soccer Graduate Assistant.
+The successful candidate will be actively involved in the recruitment, retention, and day-to-day operations of the Hiram College women's soccer program.
+Hiram College is a member of the North Coast Athletic Conference and NCAA Division III.

 Founded in 1850, Hiram College provides students of all backgrounds with an attainable private education that teaches the 21st-century skills needed to thrive professionally and personally in the face of inevitable and constant change.
 Built on a community that fosters student-faculty collaboration, the College equips all students with the tools necessary to embrace active learning in the classroom, in Ohio, and beyond through technology, internship, study away, research, and other experiential opportunities for growth and development.
 Recognized by Colleges of Distinction, The Princeton Review, U.S. News and World Report, and as a top baccalaureate college by Washington Monthly, Hiram enrolls over 1,000 undergraduate and graduate students in academic programs on its Northeast Ohio campus and online.

 Responsibilities: Duties will include, but not be limited to: assisting the head coach with all facets of training, recruiting, and retention for the Hiram College women's soccer program.
 The successful candidate will also gain experience in supporting the head coach with planning and supervising practice, as well as potentially sideline coaching at competitions.
 This is a two-year position starting August 1, 2024.